Preface | Technical | Operational | Historical

 The naming of 67 029 as Royal Diamond at Rugeley Trent Valley station on Friday 12 October 2007 commemorated the diamond wedding anniversary of Her Majesty the Queen and His Royal Highness the Duke of Edinburgh.
 At this stage, the idea of non-standard nameplates was forgotten, and a nameplate in the usual locomotive position was provided, and this policy was followed again when 67 015 was named David J.Lloyd at Gobowen on 16 May 2008.
 By July 2008 the other three original W&S-liveried locos had also received names, from of a competition organised among primary schools in Wrexham and Shropshire.
-Sadly, the Wrexham & Shropshire operation was closed down in April 2011, and the locos and rolling stock have found further use with Chiltern Railways.
-The locomotives have lost their W&S branding, but retain their silver livery.
+Sadly, the Wrexham & Shropshire operation was closed down in April 2011, and the locos and rolling stock found further use with Chiltern Railways.
+The locomotives lost their W&S branding, but retained their silver livery, but have been displaced by Class 68s from Chiltern, and are gradually being repainted in DB livery.

-March 2012 saw 67 026 given a silver livery to haul the Royak Train during the Diamond Anniversary of the Queen's reign.
+March 2012 saw 67 026 given a silver livery to haul the Royal Train during the Diamond Anniversary of the Queen's reign.